 Key Differences – CIMA vs MBA

 There are significant differences between CIMA and MBA.
-Let’s look at them one by one.
+Let us look at them individually.

-- Popularity: You already know that MBA is more famous professional degree than CIMA.
-No matter what background you are from, there is an MBA available for you.
-New subjects like Corporate Social Responsibility, Leadership, Business Intelligence etc. are being introduced as specialization.
-Whereas CIMA is more popular in UK.
-But gradually, professionals in finance domain have been realizing the value of CIMA.
+- Popularity: Every candidate knows that an MBA is a more famous professional degree than CIMA.
+Regardless of background, an MBA is available.
+New subjects like Corporate Social Responsibility, Leadership, Business Intelligence, etc., are being introduced as specialization.
+In comparison, CIMA is more popular in the UK.
+But gradually, professionals in the finance domain have realized the value of CIMA.

-- Value: Compared to fees if we compare the values both of these courses offer in terms of salary at the end of the day, there’s not much difference.
-The average salary after completing CIMA is around US $89,000 a year whereas if you complete your MBA from top-notch university like Harvard, Stanford, your average salary would be around US $100,000 a year.
+- Value: If compared costs with the value of both the courses that offer a salary at the end of the day, there is not much difference.
+The average salary after completing CIMA is around $89,000 a year.
+In contrast, if a candidate completes an MBA from a top-notch university like Harvard or Stanford, their average salary can be about $100,000 a year.

 - Comprehensiveness: MBA is much more comprehensive than CIMA.
-If you want complete your MBA you need to study at least 20-25 subjects on an average.
-But in case of CIMA, you need to study only 9 subjects in total.
-If you look at from other side, you get more time study per subject in CIMA than you can do in MBA.
+If a candidate wants to complete an MBA, they need to study at least 20-25 subjects on average.
+But in the case of CIMA, candidates need to learn only nine subjects.
+If looked at from another side, they get more time to study the subject in CIMA than can get in an MBA.

-- Focus: Recently, the top notch institutes have understood the value of qualitative skill building.
-Thus along with teaching students about quantitative aptitude, they also concentrate on leadership skills, communication and interpersonal skills and presentation skills.
-MBA now thus prepares students for everything that they need in a business setting.
-Whereas CIMA focuses on accounting (fully) and business (partially).
-You need to do an extra course to gain the soft skills of the business.
+- Focus: Recently, the top-notch institutes have understood the value of qualitative skill-building.
+Thus, along with teaching students about quantitative aptitude, they also concentrate on leadership, communication, interpersonal, and presentation skills.
+Therefore, MBA now prepares students for everything they need in a business setting.
+In comparison, CIMA focuses on accounting (fully) and business (partially).
+Therefore, students need to opt for an extra course to gain the soft skills of the company.

-- Residential: Top notch MBA programs are mostly residential though there are options for Online and Part time MBA.
-But if you want to get full out of MBA, you should choose a residential program.
-Whereas CIMA is not a residential program.
+- Residential: Top-notch MBA programs are mostly residential online and part-time MBAs.
+But if a candidate wants to pursue a full MBA, they must choose a residential program.
+At the same time, CIMA is not a residential program.

 Why pursue CIMA?

-- Pursuing CIMA doesn’t put you at risk of losing your money for a long time.
+- Pursuing CIMA does not risk losing money for a long time.
 MBA does.
-The fees are affordable, the course is comprehensive (without fluff) and the subjects covered in the course are relevant.
-Why shouldn’t you pursue CIMA?
+The fees are affordable, the course is comprehensive (without the fluff), and the subjects covered are relevant.
+Why should one not pursue CIMA?

-- After completing your CIMA, you would be able to earn a huge salary around US $90,000 (in USA, it could be lower in developing countries).
-Now compare the cost of study and benefit of study.
-You won’t have any second opinion.
+- After completing CIMA, a candidate can earn a huge salary of around $90,000 (in the USA, it could be lower in developing countries).
+Now, compare the cost of the study and the benefit of the study.
+Surely, I will not have any second opinion.

-- You don’t need to study 20-30 subjects to get your certification.
-You can just study 3 at each level and you’re ready to go.
-Thus your depth of these subjects would be better than anyone who studies 20 subjects in two years.
-That’s one of the biggest reasons for which you should pursue CIMA.
+- A candidate need not study 20-30 subjects to get their certification.
+They can spend 3 hours for each level and are ready to go.
+Thus, the depth of these subjects will be better than one who studies 20 core subjects in two years.
+That is one of the biggest reasons why an aspirant should pursue CIMA.

-- Now you know that the fees for MBA are so much that you would take 10 years at least to pay off the debt.
-But still MBA is a residential program (in most cases).
-The connections you will make, the faculties you will get the guidance from and the group study you would be able to do is one of its kind.
-This is how company is shaped and teamwork is done.
-Why not MBA then?
+- Now everyone knows that the fees for MBA are expensive and will take at least ten years to pay off the debt.
+But still, an MBA is a residential program (in most cases).
+The connections a candidate makes, the faculty candidate gets guidance from, and the group study they can do are different.
+That is how the company is shaped, and teamwork is performed.
+So then, why not an MBA?

-- MBA is one of the most hyped courses ever, we agree.
+- We agree that an MBA is one of the most exciting courses ever.
 But why not?
-Global recognition, amazing placements, 5 figure salary, top-notch career, what not?
+Global recognition, great placements, five digits salary, top-notch career, what not?
 Who will not want all these things and more?

-- MBA is a course which doesn’t only teach one thing, but all the skills you need to learn to run a business.
-Why not do it then?
+- MBA is a course that teaches only one thing but all the skills a candidate needs to learn to run a business.
+So why not do it then?

-It would be very rare if one do MBA and CIMA afterward.
-If you have both these qualifications together, you are the best of all.
-If you have done CIMA, you may have thought about doing MBA.
-But, once you do your MBA, you won’t consider doing CIMA.
-From the above details, choose your course.
-Choose the one that speaks to you and makes you think better.
-And if you want to do these two, better you choose CIMA and then you can pursue your MBA career.
+It would be very rare if a candidate opts for an MBA and CIMA afterward.
+If they have these qualifications together, they are the best of all.
+If they have pursued CIMA, they might think about doing an MBA.
+But, once they go to an MBA, they will not consider doing CIMA.
+So, from the above details, choose the course.
+Choose the one that speaks and makes you think better.
+And if they want to perform these two, choose CIMA and pursue an MBA career.